 Some Jehovah’s Witnesses might argue that parents may keep their children at arm’s length for engaging in certain behaviors that anyone would find objectionable, for example, if they’re doing drugs or stealing cars.
 I can agree with this, but note that the mother doesn’t say she is terminating their relationship until he gets clean and sober or stops stealing cars.
 She says outright that this is while he is disfellowshipped.

-Perhaps David did commit fornication or start smoking or thinks that Jehovah’s Witnesses are mishandling cases of pedophilia, but these behaviors, while objectionable to Jehovah’s Witnesses, shouldn’t lead to a parent terminating their relationship with their children.
+Perhaps David did commit fornication or started smoking or thinks that Jehovah’s Witnesses are mishandling cases of pedophilia, but these behaviors, while objectionable to Jehovah’s Witnesses, shouldn’t lead to a parent terminating their relationship with their children.
 Everyday moral or lifestyle choices that don’t hurt anyone else should not dictate whether or not a parent continues a relationship with a child.